 If you have a question about therapy or counselling, you may find the answer below.

 You will also find out more about each individual therapists’ particular interests and specialisms from their profiles.
 To view the therapists’ profile page visit ‘Our Therapists’.

 Some Questions & Answers about therapy & therapy sessions

 Research shows again and again that the effectiveness of the therapy or counselling is affected by the relationship you have with your therapist or counsellor.
 It is therefore important that you find someone who you feel comfortable with and who you can build a trusting relationship with.
 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.

-If you are uncertain which psychotherapist will best match your needs then please contact Juandri Buitendag by email, and she will help you find a therapist available at a time that suits you.
+If you are uncertain which therapist will match your needs then please contact Lisa Wadeson by email, and she will help you find a therapist available at a time that suits you.
 Rosa's Contact Details firstname.lastname@example.org